World Channel: History

-WGBH and WNET were developing World in 2004.
-By December 2005, Boston's WGBH and WNET started broadcasting World on a subchannel and added by April 2006's WETA.
-San Francisco's KQED started broadcasting its own nonfiction encore channel before April 2005 as well.
-Following WGBH and WNET teamed up with PBS to roll out a national version of the local channels as World.
-The stations are applied program and PBS to distribute the network.
+Work on World started in 2004, and by December 2005, its founding stations started broadcasting World on a digital subchannel.
+KQED started broadcasting its own similar channel before April 2005 as well.
+WGBH and WNET teamed up with PBS to roll out a national version of the local channels as World.
+The stations applied to air programming and PBS was used to distribute the network.
 The network was launched nationally on August 15, 2007.
 For the first year, the Ford Foundation funded the company's investments' cost, and PBS contributed some funding from its own revenue-generating activities.
-By March 2009, the network lacked enough coverage to secure an underwriter.

-On July 1, 2009, PBS withdrew from the channel.
+By March 2009, the network lacked enough coverage to secure an underwriter, and on July 1, 2009, PBS withdrew from the channel.
 By September 2009, with the sole exception of ITVS Global Voices, all the other channels left network.

 An overhaul of the network was in the works as of September 8, 2009.
-CPB R&D for the relaunch and cover costs so stations would not have to pay the license until June 2011.
-The network was relaunched in July 2010 with the revamped website slated for July 1 with more of a roll-out.
+The Corporation for Public Broadcasting (CPB) funded R&D for the relaunch and covered costs so stations would not have to pay the license until June 2011.
+The network was relaunched in July 2010, with the revamped website slated for more of a roll-out on July 1.
 The relaunch would also draw in stations as digital tier channels and face more cable subscribers.
 Nielsen ratings improved using more of the channel bandwidth so as to forestall any FCC attempts to reduce the existing allocated bandwidth.

 The relaunched service planned to target more diverse audiences with a median age of 36.
 The revamped World had a monthly theme for coherence and personality to create online action and buzz.
 The channel expanded its scope of program offerings, such as reviewing archives, film festivals, indie producer hubs, public radio, Independent Television Service, Link TV, MiND TV, Minority Consortia, New American Media, the Sundance Institute, and Youth Media International.

 The channel used a new low-cost collaborative model where the channel would offer distribution services, but in return for which producers would be individually responsible for securing funding.

 In September 2011, a new general manager, Elizabeth Cheng, for the network was hired.